logzio/logz-docs/_source/index.md

     # url: "#" #/getting-started/overview/index.html
     # icon: blocks.svg

-  - title: Ship your data
+  - title: Send your data
     description: All the different ways you can feed the ELK machine
     url: /shipping/
     li-class: li-plane